nooblag/nerdwiki/Migration.md

 # Migration
-A basic migration, based on thmb.
+A basic migration, based on jore's set-up which is based on jl's setup.
 Pretty much follow this sequence?

 `This` is stuff you type.

 ## 1. Prepare old server

-Fetch the following config files and other settings:
+List of config files and other settings that have been customised:

 Service | Path to conf and/or other needed files
 --- | ---